Two-view Graph Neural Networks for Knowledge Graph Completion: Introduction

 \section{Introduction}

 A knowledge graph (KG) is a network of entity nodes and relationship edges, which can be represented as a collection of triples in the form of \textit{(h, r, t)}, wherein each triple \textit{(h, r, t)} represents a relation $r$ between a head entity $h$ and a tail entity $t$.
 Here, entities are real-world things or objects such as music tracks, movies persons, organizations, places and the like, while each relation type determines a certain relationship between entities.
-KGs are used in a number of commercial applications, e.g. in such search engines as Google, Microsoft's Bing and Facebook's Graph search.
-They also are useful resources for many natural language processing tasks such as co-reference resolution (\cite{ponzetto-strube:2006:HLT-NAACL06-Main,TACL522}), semantic parsing (\cite{krishnamurthy-mitchell:2012:EMNLP-CoNLL,berant-EtAl:2013:EMNLP}) and question answering (\cite{Ferrucci:2012:ITW:2481742.2481743,Fader:2014:OQA:2623330.2623677}).
-However, an issue is that KGs are often incomplete, i.e., missing a lot of valid triples \cite{bordes2011learning}.
-For example of a specific application, question answering systems based on incomplete KGs would not provide correct answers given correctly interpreted input queries.
-Therefore, much work has been devoted towards knowledge graph completion to perform link prediction in KGs.
-In particular, many embedding models have been proposed to predict whether a triple not in KGs is likely to be valid or not, e.g., TransE \cite{NIPS2013_5071}, DistMult \cite{Yang2015}, ComplEx \cite{Trouillon2016}, and QuatE \cite{zhang2019quaternion}.
-These KG embedding models aim to learn vector representations for entities and relations and define a score function such that \textit{valid triples have higher scores than invalid ones} \cite{zhang2019autosf}, e.g., the score of the valid triple (New\_York, city\_of, USA) is higher than the score of the invalid one (New\_York, city\_of, Australia).
+KGs are used in many commercial applications, e.g. in such search engines as Google, Microsoft's Bing and Facebook's Graph search.
+They also are useful resources for many natural language processing tasks such as co-reference resolution \citep{ponzetto-strube:2006:HLT-NAACL06-Main,TACL522}, semantic parsing \citep{krishnamurthy-mitchell:2012:EMNLP-CoNLL,berant-EtAl:2013:EMNLP} and question answering \citep{Ferrucci:2012:ITW:2481742.2481743,Fader:2014:OQA:2623330.2623677}.
+However, an issue is that KGs are often incomplete, i.e., missing a lot of valid triples \citep{bordes2011learning,Nguyen2020KGC}.
+For an example of a specific application, question answering systems based on incomplete KGs would not provide correct answers given correctly interpreted input queries.
+Thus, much work has been devoted towards KG completion to perform link prediction in KGs.
+In particular, many KG embedding models have been proposed to predict whether a triple not in KGs is likely to be valid or not, e.g., TransE \citep{NIPS2013_5071}, DistMult \citep{Yang2015}, ComplEx \citep{Trouillon2016} and QuatE \citep{zhang2019quaternion}.
+These KG embedding models aim to learn vector representations for entities and relations and define a score function such that \textit{valid triples have higher scores than invalid ones} \citep{Nguyen2020KGC,zhang2019autosf}, e.g., the score of the valid triple (Sydney, city\_in, Australia) is higher than the score of the invalid one (Sydney, city\_in, Vietnam).